VISION-XL: High Definition Video Inverse Problem Solver using Latent Image Diffusion Models: High Definition Video Inverse Solver Using Latent Diffusion Models

 The denoised latents $\hat{\Z}_{t}$ are computed using Tweedie's formula~\cite{efron2011tweedie}:

 where $\bar\alpha_t$ is the noise schedule defined in the Gaussian process of diffusion models~\cite{ho2020denoising, nichol2021improved}.
-Then denoised batch $\hat{\X}_{t}$ is decoded from the denoised latents $\hat{\Z}_{t}$ using VAE decoder $\boldsymbol{D}_{\theta}$:
+Then denoised batch $\hat{\X}_{t}$ is decoded from the denoised latents $\hat{\z}_{t}$ using VAE decoder $\boldsymbol{D}_{\theta}$:

-\textbf{Step 3: DDS update in \textit{pixel}-space.} Inspired by batch-consistent sampling strategy~\cite{kwon2024solving}, the latent diffusion models are initialized with the same informative latents using batch-consistent inversion to ensure temporal consistency.
-Subsequently, the denoised batch $\hat{\X}_{t}$ is refined as a whole by applying the $l$-step CG optimization to enhance the data consistency from the spatio-temporal degradation $\Ac$.
+\textbf{Step 3: Batch optimization in \textit{pixel}-space.} The denoised batch $\hat{\X}_{t}$ is then refined as a whole by applying the $l$-step CG optimization to enhance the data consistency from the measurement $\Y$ and spatio-temporal degradation $\Ac$.
 This can be formally represented by

 where $\boldsymbol{\mathcal K}_l$ denotes the $l$-dimensional Kyrlov subspace associated with the given inverse problem \citep{chung2024decomposed}.
-The multistep CG allows each temporal frame to be diversified, enhancing data consistency and achieving faster convergence without requiring memory-intensive gradient calculations~\cite{kwon2024solving}.
-In this work, we refer to this sampling scheme as pseudo-batch consistent sampling because we treat the parallel-sampled latents as a single batch for optimization.
+The multistep CG allows each temporal frame to be diversified, enhancing data consistency and achieving faster convergence without requiring memory-intensive gradient calculations~\cite{chung2023diffusion}.

-\textbf{Step 4: Low-pass filtered encoding.} Recent frequency-based analyses of diffusion models~\cite{karras2022elucidating, yang2023diffusion} suggest that optimal denoisers first recover low-frequency components in early denoising stages, with high-frequency details added progressively in later stages.
-Building on these findings, we observed that applying a scheduled low-pass filter to the updated batch $\bar\X_t$ in early stages yields more natural and refined results.
+\textbf{Step 4: Low-pass filtered encoding.} Recent frequency-based analyses of diffusion models~\cite{karras2022elucidating, yang2023diffusion} suggest that optimal denoisers first recover low-frequency components in early denoising stages, while high-frequency details added progressively in later stages.
+Building on these findings, we observed that applying a scheduled low-pass filter to the updated batch $\bar\X_t$ in early stages effectively removes undesired artifact caused by VAE error accumulation, resulting in more natural and refined outputs.

 Based on the observation that the denoiser restores high-frequency details as the noise scale $\sqrt{1-\bar\alpha_t}$ decreases, we set the filter width $\sigma_t$ to be proportional to the noise scale~\cite{nichol2021improved}, defined as $\sigma_t := \lambda \sqrt{1-\bar\alpha_t}$, which goes to zero at $t\rightarrow 0$.
 After applying the low-pass filter $\boldsymbol{h}_{\sigma_t}$, we re-encode $\bar\X_t$ into the latent space.
 Specifically, the re-encoded latents are given by: